Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/hubspot_INS.md

 **Authorization**

 To connect to a Hubspot account, Kore.ai uses OAuth.
 The developer can use pre-authorized credentials during the configuration process or let the end user authorize during the conversation by creating an authorization profile.
-Learn More.
+[Learn More](https://developers.hubspot.com/docs/api/overview)

  |Authorization Type                      | OAuth - System | OAuth - Custom |
  |----------------------------------------|----------------|----------------|